BioEvo/STAR-Fusion-WIKI/installing-star-fusion.md

 # Installing STAR-Fusion

+>Note, if you can use our [Docker](https://github.com/STAR-Fusion/STAR-Fusion/wiki#Docker) or Singularity(https://github.com/STAR-Fusion/STAR-Fusion/wiki#Singularity) images, then you'll have all the software pre-installed and can hit the ground running.
+Just install the [data resources required](#data_resources_required) below.

 STAR-Fusion requires the following software and data resources to be installed.
 The easiest STAR-Fusion solution is to leverage our Docker or Singularity images and a plug-n-play data repo, which will let you hit the ground running!

 #### 1. Downloading a STAR-Fusion Release (**Preferred**)